 What is the average senior medical writer salary?
-The average salary a senior medical writer gets is different everywhere, depending on various factors.
+The average salary a senior medical writer gets is different everywhere, depending on various factors that include education, experience, location, skills, industry, and company.

 The demand for medical writing is growing at a rapid pace in the pharmaceutical and healthcare industry.
 Medical writing involves developing and producing documents that deal with medicine or healthcare in particular.
 It demands an understanding of medical science and an aptitude for writing.
 Medical writers, also called medical communicators, work for academic institutions, healthcare companies, and communications agencies to produce different types of medical documents.